-"Speak to me, then, of her, Albert !
-More happy than I, you can see and hear her, you-"" "I can do sono longer, dear Trenck.
+"Speak to me, then, of her, Albert!
+More happy than I, you can see and hear her, you-" · I can do so no longer, dear Trenck.
 Do not deceive yourself in that respect.
-The fantastic name and the strange personage of Trismegistus, under which I have been vested and which protected me for several years in my short and mysterious connexions with the palace of Berlin, have lost their fascination; my friends will be as discreet, and my dupes (since to serve our cause, and your love, I have been compelled to make some dupes) would not be more clearsighted than in the past; but Frederick has got scent of a conspiracy, and I can no longer return to Prussia; my efforts there would be paralysed by his distrust, and the prison of Spandau would not open a second time for my escape.'
+The fantastic name and the strange personage of Trismegistus, under which I have been vested personage of Prismegistus, under which I have been vested, and which protected me for several years in my short and mysterious connexions with the palace of Berlin, have lost their fascination; my friends will be as discreet, and my dupes (since to serve our cause, and your love, I have been compelled to make some dupes) would not be more clear-sighted than in the past; but Frederick has got scent of a conspiracy, and I can no longer return to Prussia; my efforts there would be paralysed by his distrust, and the prison of Spandau would not open a second time for my much as I in mine-more, perhaps!"
+"No, I was near her.
+I heard her voice-I laboured for her deliverance.
+I neither regret having endured the horrors of a dungeon, nor having trembled for her life.
+If I suffered for myself, I did not perceive it; if I suffered for her, I no longer remember it.
+Sue is saved, and she will be happy."
+"By you, Albert?
+Tell me that she will be happy only by you, and with you, or I no longer esteem her.
+I with-draw from her my admiration and friendship."
+"Do not speak thus, Trenck.
+It is outraging love, nature, and our lovers; and to wish to chain them to the name of a duty profitable to ourselves alone would be a crime and a profanation."

-"Poor Albert ! you must have suffered in that prison as
+"Poor Albert! you must have suffered in that prison as